Zhiwei2799/zhiweilin.github.io/years.md

 permalink: /Project/
 ---
 ## AnalysisLin CRAN R Package
-  - Developed a personal exploratory data analysis (EDA) R package, \textbf{AnalysisLin}.
+  - Developed a personal exploratory data analysis (EDA) R package, AnalysisLin.
 It has been uploaded to the CRAN repository.
   - A quick and effective data exploration toolkit.
-It provides essential features, including a \textbf{descriptive statistics table} for a quick overview of your dataset, \textbf{interactive distribution plots} to visualize variable patterns, \textbf{Principal Component Analysis} for dimensionality reduction and feature analysis, \textbf{missing value imputation methods}, and \textbf{correlation analysis}
+It provides essential features, including a descriptive statistics table for a quick overview of your dataset, interactive distribution plots to visualize variable patterns, Principal Component Analysis for dimensionality reduction and feature analysis, missing value imputation methods, and correlation analysis

 <i class="far fa-hand-pointer fa-rotate-90"></i>
 [CRAN Website](https://cran.r-project.org/web/packages/AnalysisLin/index.html)